dougeby/IntuneDocs/intune/exchange-connector-install.md

 2. Using a text editor, open **OnPremisesExchangeConnectorServiceConfiguration.xml**.
 3. Change &lt;IsCasFailoverEnabled&gt;**true**&lt;/IsCasFailoverEnabled&gt; to &lt;IsCasFailoverEnabled&gt;**false**&lt;/IsCasFailoverEnabled&gt; to disable the feature.

+## Optional Performance tuning for the Exchange connector

+When you support 5,000 or more devices with Exchange ActiveSync, you can configure the following optional settings to improve performance of the connector.
+These settings are not suitable for connector thats installed on older or slower hardware.

+1. On the server where the connector installed, open the connectors installation directory.
+The default location is *C:\ProgramData\Microsoft\Windows Intune Exchange Connector*.
+2. Edit the file *OnPremisesExchangeConnectorServiceConfiguration.xml*.
+3. Locate **EnableParallelCommandSupport** and set the value to **true**:

+       <EnableParallelCommandSupport>**true**</EnableParallelCommandSupport>
+4. Save the file, and then restart the Microsoft Intune Exchange connector service.

 ## Reinstall the on-premises Exchange connector
 You might need to reinstall an Exchange connector.
 Because a single connector is supported to connect to each Exchange organization, if you install a second connector for an organization, the new connector you install replaces the original connector.